Narain (actor): Early and personal life

-Narain was born on 7 October 1979 in Kolkata.
 Narain completed his pre-degree from St. Thomas College, Thrissur and graduated from Sree Kerala Varma College.
 He did his diploma in cinematography at the MGR Government Film And Television Institute.
-He joined ace cinematographer Rajiv Menon and later resigned to try for chances in acting.
+He joined cinematographer Rajiv Menon and later resigned to try for chances in acting.
 On 26 August 2007, he married Malayalam television host Manju Haridas.
-Manju had hosted shows like Superstar Junior and has sung in Chithiram Pesuthadi, a Tamil film in which Narain acted.
+Manju had hosted shows like Superstar Junior and sang in Chithiram Pesuthadi, a Tamil film in which Narain acted.
 The couple has two children, a daughter born in 2008 and a son born in 2022.